by Chris Woodford. Last updated: October 9, 2018.

 What is a model?

 Have you noticed how children love playing with models?
 From dolls houses and cuddly dogs to model airplanes and race cars, many of the toys children like most are actually simplified versions of things we find in the world around us.
 Are kids wasting their time playing with toys like this?
-Far from it!
+Far from it.
 Monkeying around with a model helps you learn how the world works.
 Build a model suspension bridge and—whether you realize it or not—you're learning an awful lot about the science of forces and the practicalities of everyday engineering.
 In theory, you can test whether a new bridge design would work by building a model with an erector set and loading it up with toy cars.
 That's why NASA scientists build models of rockets and space planes and test them out in wind tunnels.
+Realistic models of real-world things are called physical models.
+They're concrete and realistic and you can tell straight away what they're supposed to be.

 How is a mathematical model different?

 There are lots of things we need to understand that we can't build out of miniature plastic parts.
 You can't make a model of the weather that way or predict whether a disease epidemic will spread more in a hot summer or a cold winter.
 Things like this have to be modeled mathematically.
 A mathematical model is an abstract way of understanding very complex things like the weather or the world economic system.
 It's a collection of algebraic equations (things like a+b=2c÷d×e) that relate different quantities called variables (represented here by the letters a, b, c, d, and e).
 In the case of weather forecasting, the variables are things like air pressure, air temperature, humidity, ocean temperature, wind speed, and so on and they're related by equations based on the laws of physics.
 In theory, if you've measured some of these things, you can figure out the others by solving the equations; and if you've measured the things many times in the past and know how they relate to one another, you can attempt to predict what will happen in the future.
-That's mathematical modeling in a nutshell!
+That's mathematical modeling in a nutshell.
+Unlike with a physical model, a mathematical model doesn't necessarily bear any physical resemblance to the thing it represents; a mathematical model of the weather won't give you a suntan or soak you to the skin.
+But there are ways of representing mathematical models visually.
+A graph, for example, might be a visual representation of a mathematical model.

 Why use a computer for mathematical modeling?